ip2location/ip2location-deno/readme.md

 As an alternative, this module can also call the IP2Location Web Service.
 This requires an API key.
 If you don't have an existing API key, you can subscribe for one at the below:

 https://www.ip2location.com/web-service/ip2location

-## Installation
-To use this library, download this repository to your local, and then copy the *mode.ts* file and the whole *src/* folder into your project root.

 ## QUERY USING THE BIN FILE